Pomelo418/hello-world/README.md

 I know the programming language java pretty well and is learning javascript and swift.

-I would love to create some projects.
+----first edit to my branch :)